Indecent Exposure – Lewd Conduct – Michigan

 “In the Beginning, God created the heavens and the earth . . . on the sixth day God created man in his own image, male and female he created them, and they were naked and without shame.”
 Genesis I

 At one end of the clothing spectrum are the primitive tribal people groups who live in warm, humid climates where clothing is not necessary for warmth or protection.
 At the other end of this spectrum is civilized society.
 It seems the more civilized a person becomes the greater the effort and money expended to hide their body.
 Standards of what is 'decent' and thus 'indecent' varies greatly by location and century.
-Humans have progressed from living in a state of total nakedness up through the layers of clothing worn during the 1700-1800's.
+Humans have moved from living in a state of total nakedness up through the multiple layers of clothing worn during the 1700-1800's.